laurabc2103/HamSpamClassification/README.md

 # Email Classification: ham and spam

 Introduction
-This project aims to classify emails into two categories: spam and ham.
-The dataset comprises 5172 emails, with 1500 spam and 3672 ham examples.
-The objective is to develop a robust classification model using machine learning techniques, leveraging tools like Weka and employing effective text preprocessing methods.
+The aim of this project is to classify emails into two categories: spam and ham.
+The dataset consists of 5,172 emails, of which 1,500 are spam and 3,672 are ham.
+The aim is to develop a robust classification model using machine learning techniques, employing efficient text preprocessing methods on our dataset and using the Weka tool and the k-NN algorithm.

 Emails_arff_conversion.py.
 The code was implemented to make the email data suitable for Weka by converting it into the .arff format with a proper structure comprising a header and data.
 This ensured the integration of the file into Weka, allowing for smooth training and evaluation of the model.